Looking to find Retained Primitive Therapy & Treatment?

 Tonic Labyrinthine Reflex (TLR)

-TLR affects ocular, motor, balance, muscle tone and auditory discrimination.
+The TLR impacts ocular function, motor skills, balance, muscle tone, and auditory discrimination.

 Symptoms include: